luke-sutton/Writerside-Web-Dev-Notes/topics/Overview.md

 These notes will focus on my chosen tech stack, which is -

 Frontend
-: Vue.js  or .Net mvc or plain HTML, CSS & JS
+: Vue.js  or .Net MVC or plain HTML, CSS & JS

 Backend
-: C# .Net or Javascript (node)
+: C# .Net

 Database
-: MySQL or MongoDB
+: MS SQL